dovecot/documentation/source/configuration_manual/zlib_plugin.rst

 Compress Existing Mails
 ^^^^^^^^^^^^^^^^^^^^^^^

+To compress existing mails, the supported way is to use local dsync migration.
+See :ref:`migrating_mailboxes`.

 You'll probably want to use some cronjob to compress old mails.
-However note that to avoid seeing duplicate mails in rare race conditions you'll have to use the included maildirlock utility.
+However note that to avoid seeing duplicate mails in rare race conditions you'll have to use the `maildirlock utility <https://github.com/dovecot/tools/blob/main/README.maildirlock>`_ .
 The idea is to:

 1. Find the mails you want to compress in a single maildir.